Adhesives, Silicones & Sealants. The How to Guide.

 Can I use a sealant or adhesive past its best before date?

 A sealant or adhesive that is past best its best before date means its properties can't be ensured, however a sealant stored under ideal conditions can remain effective for many months after its expiry.
-Conversely, sealants stored in overly hot conditions can expire long before the stated expiry date.
+Conversely, sealants stored in overly hot conditions can expire before the stated expiry date.

 Storage.